Nicolas-Puchois/Nicolas-Puchois/README.md

 # :wave: Hi Newcomer :octocat:

-I'm Nicolas, a software dev from :fr:.
+I'm Nicolas, a dev from :fr:.

 :heart: i like video games, manga and anime.